 “Thank you for your latest proposal.
 We’re getting closer, however, we’re not quite there yet.
 If you could just sharpen your pencil a little more we may have a deal”

 Before long you’ve entered yet another round of negotiations and experienced yet another reduction in the design fee… there must be a better way!

-So, the next time you’re asked to lower your design fee, don’t just lower your fee hoping you’ll hit the right spot.
+So, the next time you’re asked to lower your design fee, don’t just lower it hoping you’ll hit the right spot… because you won’t!

-Then, once you have an understanding of their interests, respond with some ‘options for mutual gain’.
+Then, once you have an understanding of their interests, respond with some ‘options for mutual gain’ that address their interests.

 For example, your fee reduction could be partnered with: